 Will we get the results we want?

 Having purpose and meaning in the counseling sessions is vital to how you will apply what you have learned and gained in your experiences.
 The results will depend on your connection with your counselor, your willingness to develop and pursue your “we”, “us” goals together, following through with certain exercises or homework you get from the counselor, practicing your faith, and practicing on a daily basis what you have learned in counseling.
-Taking the time and effort to making your marriage work is well worth your investment.
+Taking the time and effort to make your marriage work is well worth your investment.
 Many and most times when our clients go through the counseling process with a willing and active desire to work through the distress and difficulties, we witness tremendous change, more hope, a sense of peace, and well-being along with happiness from our couples who have made the choice to join in the health and healing of their marriages.

 Reclaim the meaning and purpose to the vow you made before God, friends, and family to love, honor and cherish each other.
 If you would like to speak to a counselor who shares your beliefs please feel free to look up Anne Marie Sheffer or call her at 520-270-1176 or Michelle Rucker at 520-762-6680 for more information and to set up a time to meet.